Middle School Bring-Your-Own-Device FAQ

 For iPads, students can create backups with iTunes (Mac or Windows) or iCloud.

 For all other devices, an external hard drive or online backup service will be required.

 The first step is prevention.
 Students are responsible for keeping track of their personal belongings and should avoid leaving valuables unattended in public spaces.
 Lockers are available to safely store personal items when not in use.
 TASIS will not be held responsible in the event that any personal items are lost, stolen, or damaged.

 In order to identify a lost or stolen computer, it is important that you document the device’s serial number.
-For Apple computers, iOS and MacOS have built-in location tracking features called Find My iPad and Find My Mac (respectively).
+For Apple computers, iOS and MacOS have a built-in location tracking features called Find My.
 Windows devices can use Find My Device.
 Android devices can use Android Device Manager.
 We strongly suggest all students enable the device locator service on their devices before they are lost or stolen.

 Similar to other materials like folders and assignments that are left at home, students will be responsible for making sure they bring their computers to school every day.
 Missed assignments or class work due to a forgotten computer will be handled in the same manner as forgotten paper-based work.

-In the case of a computer out for repair or forgotten at home, students can talk to Mr. Venchus about checking out a Chromebook for the day.
+In the case of a computer out for repair or forgotten at home, students can talk to Ms. Bloodworth about checking out a Chromebook for the day.

 Typically for modern computers, a full charge is more than enough to get through an entire day of use, so students should fully charge their computers every night to be ready for the next day.

 As power outlets are limited and we would like to avoid tripping hazards due to charging cables, please ensure your child brings a fully charged computer to school each day.

 One of the opportunities a 1:1 computing program gives us is the ability to use less paper and share work in a digital format.
 In the case that printed work is needed, students can print at home or email files to themselves to print on a TASIS computer.